4 Out of 5 Cats Over 3 Have Dental Disease — And By the Time You Can Smell It, the Bacteria Are Already in the Bloodstream.

 Meet Fureeze Daily Dental Powder

-The mechanism is built around seaweed-derived Ascophyllum nodosum, the clinically recognised ingredient that works systemically: absorbed and delivered through the saliva to help soften plaque and reduce the tartar that bacteria cling to — no scrubbing required.
+Here's how it works — without a toothbrush ever entering the equation.
+The active, seaweed-derived Ascophyllum nodosum, works systemically: absorbed and carried through the saliva to soften plaque and loosen the tartar bacteria cling to.
+No scrubbing, no gadget, no fight.

 Inside each sachet:

-• Pre-portioned, shelf-stable sachets — no measuring, no mess,
+Pre-portioned daily sachets — no measuring, no mess, no guessing the dose.

 They're not selling a cure for periodontal disease — and you should be cautious of anyone who claims to.
 What they are selling is the daily habit that helps stop you ever getting there.
-According to every credible feline dental guideline, daily plaque control is what shifts the odds — and a sachet your cat eats willingly is daily plaque control you'll actually keep up.
+According to every credible feline dental guideline, daily plaque control is what shifts the odds — and with Fureeze, you simply rip the sachet, sprinkle the precisely dosed powder into your cat's food, and let them eat it willingly.
+That is daily plaque control you'll actually keep up.

-What Aussie and UK cat parents are saying
+What UK & Aussie cat parents are saying

 David M., Verified Buyer | Sydney